oemof/oemof-solph/doc/oemof_network.rst

 **oemof-network is part of oemofs core and contains the base classes that are used in oemof-solph.
 You do not need to define your energy system on the network level as all components can be found in oemof-solph, too.
 You may want to inherit from oemof-network components if you want to create new components.**

+.. _oemof_graph_label:

 Graph
 -----
-In the graph module you will find a function to create a networkx graph from an energy system.
-The networkx package provides many features to analyse draw and export graphs.
+In the graph module you will find a function to create a networkx graph from an energy system or solph model.
+The networkx package provides many features to analyse, draw and export graphs.
 See the `networkx documentation <https://networkx.github.io/documentation/stable/>`_ for more details.
 See the API-doc of :py:mod:`~oemof.graph` for all details and an example.
 The graph module can be used with energy systems of solph as well.